RAUL1217/Heart-Attack-Prediction-Analysis/README.md

 * Value 1: having ST-T wave abnormality (T wave inversions and/or ST elevation or depression of > 0.05 mV).
 * Value 2: showing probable or definite left ventricular hypertrophy by Estes' criteria.
 * thalach: maximum heart rate achieved.
-* target: 0 = less chance of heart attack 1 = more chance of heart attack.
+* output: 0 = less chance of heart attack 1 = more chance of heart attack.

 ## Solution :
 * Data Collection and Understanding